 I started as a Fellow with MCG in July 2013 and was brought on as a Consultant in January 2014.
 I'm working on clean energy all the time on projects that range from the City to State level, to the Federal and International level.
-Thus far, I’ve worked on projects for the City of Boston, Mass Clean Energy Center, UN Environment Program (UNEP), the Department of Energy (DOE), the International Energy Agency-Renewable Energy Transformation and Deployment (IEA-RETD), the Inter-American Development Bank (IADB) and the Organization of American States (OAS).
+Thus far, I’ve worked on projects for the City of Boston, Mass Clean Energy Center, UN Environment Program, the Department of Energy, the International Energy Agency-Renewable Energy Transformation and Deployment, the Inter-American Development Bank and the Organization of American States.
 So, I would say I've landed in a good place.
 Who knew work like this existed in Boston!

 Gao Hairan, F'12 GMAP